Kimber Lee

-Kimberly Ann Frankele (born June 27, 1990), better known by her ring name Kimber Lee, is an American professional wrestler who is currently a free agent.
+Kimberly Ann Frankele (born June 27, 1990), better known by her ring name Kimber Lee, is an American retired professional wrestler.
 She is known for her work on both the American and international independent circuits, most notably as part of The Kimber Bombs alongside Cherry Bomb.
 Collectively, they have concurrently held both the Shine Tag Team Championship and the Shimmer Tag Team Championship.
 She has also formerly held the WSU Tag Team Championship along with Annie Social, and the Chikara Grand Championship as Princess KimberLee.
-She also wrestled for WWE between 2016 and 2018 as Abbey Laith, where she unsuccessfully challenged for the NXT Women's Championship.
+She also wrestled for WWE between 2016 and 2018 as Abbey Laith and for Impact Wrestling between 2020 and 2022.

 Early life

 Frankele was born and raised in Seattle, Washington.
 Originally aspiring to be a dancer, she trained in dance from an early age.
 She first became interested in professional wrestling as a teenager, and cites Chyna as her inspiration.

 Professional wrestling career

 Combat Zone Wrestling (2011–2014)

 After moving to Philadelphia, Pennsylvania to attend college, Frankele began training at the Combat Zone Wrestling Academy.
 The first woman to graduate from the school, she debuted as a wrestler in 2011 using the ring name Kimber Lee.
 Her first match for Combat Zone Wrestling (CZW) was on October 9, 2011, in which she defeated Austin Uzzie in an intergender match.
 In February 2012, she defeated Nevaeh, before losing to Alex Colon.
 In June 2012, Lee joined Drew Gulak's faction, A Campaign for a Better Combat Zone.
 As part of the faction, Lee and Gulak feuded with Greg Excellent, defeating him and Mia Yim in a mixed tag team match in September.
 Two months later, Lee defeated Excellent in a singles match, before Excellent and Momma Excellent defeated Lee and Gulak.
 Throughout 2013 and 2014, Lee continued to compete in CZW, participating in both women's and intergender matches.
 She faced wrestlers including Neveah, Christina Von Eerie, Candice LeRae, Alexxis Nevaeh, and Jessicka Havok in women's singles and tag team matches.